Rudyard Kipling: Legacy

 The poet Alison Brackenbury writes "Kipling is poetry's Dickens, an outsider and journalist with an unrivalled ear for sound and speech."

+British composer Helen Radnor (1849-1929) set Kipling’s poem God of Our Fathers to music.

 The English folk singer Peter Bellamy was a lover of Kipling's poetry, much of which he believed to have been influenced by English traditional folk forms.
 He recorded several albums of Kipling's verse set to traditional airs, or to tunes of his own composition written in traditional style.
 However, in the case of the bawdy folk song, "The Bastard King of England", which is commonly credited to Kipling, it is believed that the song is actually misattributed.

 Kipling often is quoted in discussions of contemporary British political and social issues.
 In 1911 Kipling wrote the poem "The Reeds of Runnymede" that celebrated Magna Carta, and summoned up a vision of the "stubborn Englishry" determined to defend their rights.
 In 1996 the following verses of the poem were quoted by the former prime minister Margaret Thatcher warning against the encroachment of the European Union on national sovereignty: